 See special terms and conditions for this adventure.

 On kayaking excursions, we will paddle from 2 to 4 hours per day (2 to 6 miles), combined with time to relax or hike.
 On bicycling excursions, we will bike from 1 to 2 hours per day (4 to 8 miles).
 Vehicle support is provided on hikes and while biking.
 Boat support is provided while kayaking.
 While there is no sustained hiking on this trip, there is ample walking in cities and over uneven terrain in villages and at temple sites.
-We will stay 10 nights in comfortable hotels and 2 nights in a traditional wooden junk (sailboat).

 Click here for a description of all activity levels.